Making steel in Minecraft can be really important.

 - Tiny Progressions

-In ArmorPlus, the steel covers a massive portion of the content, mainly concerning armors.
+In ArmorPlus, the steel covers a massive portion of the content, as well as bronze, mainly concerning armors.
 With the resource, you’ll be able to make steel helmets, steel chest plates, steel leggings, and steel boots.

 Steel ingots can also become a Block of Steel, which follows the same recipe of blocks from vanilla ingots.